 Over 55 million websites has been built with Webs.com at the time of our review – why is it so popular?

-Webs has been around since 2001 and their popularity continues to grow even with newer website builders such as Wix and Weebly joining the party.
+Webs has been around since 2001 and their popularity continues to grow even with newer website builders such as Wix joining the party.
 In this Webs.com review, we want to see for ourselves what makes Webs so popular.

 Webs primarily target small businesses and entrepreneurs.
 This is not to say that you can’t build a personal or non-profit website using Webs as you most definitely can (we will discuss user-friendliness and website building tools below).